shuklaayush/api/documentation/csv/index.md

 #### Note

-- Use raw data files only if you need to analyze the demographics or Notes related at a patient level
+- Use raw data files only if you need to analyze the demographics or notes related at a patient level
 - Always try to use the aggregated numbers above as they have been treated for discrepancies

 #### How to